Essential Utilities: History

 The company was incorporated in 1989.

 The current CEO, Christopher H. Franklin, took his position in 2015.

-The company partners with Penn Virginia operating subsidiaries to provide water to hydraulic fracturing operations in the Marcellus Shale formation.
-The company commits to transitioning its Pennsylvania vehicle fleet to compressed natural gas (CNG) within five years.
+In late 2014, the company committed to transitioning its Pennsylvania vehicle fleet to compressed natural gas (CNG) within five years.

+In October 2025, American Water Works agreed to acquire the company in an all-stock merger, creating a combined company valued at $63 billion, including debt.
+Upon completion of the deal, expected in early 2027, American Water shareholders would own about 69% of the combined company, with Essential shareholders owning the remainder.

 Acquisitions

 In the United States, many water utilities remain government-owned.
 Water was supplied by 55,000 separate water systems in 2006.

 However, US and global companies have business models which involve the privatization of utilities to achieve profitability from economy of scale.
 Additionally, cash-strapped municipalities see benefit to selling their water supply assets.

 From 1993 to 2013 Aqua America completed 300 acquisitions.

-In recent years the company has purchased smaller private utilities across the 12 states, gradually extending southward.
-Such acquisition comprises the bulk of Aqua America's stated business model.
+In recent years, the company has purchased smaller private utilities across 12 states, gradually extending southward.
+Such acquisitions comprise the bulk of Aqua America's stated business model.

 In January 1998 Aqua America, then known as the Philadelphia Suburban Water Company (PSW) purchased the West Chester, PA municipal water utility assets.

 Acquisitions of large private companies included the purchases of AquaSource in 2003, Heater and Florida Water Services in 2004, and the New York Water Service Corporation in 2007.

 In October 2018 Aqua announced that it was going to purchase Peoples Natural Gas in Pittsburgh PA for $4.27 billion.
 This deal entered Aqua into the competitive Pittsburgh water market while taking their first step into gas utilities.

 Subsidiaries

-The company's largest subsidiary is Aqua Pennsylvania, which has been a part of Aqua America since 1996 and accounts for slightly more than half of 2007 operating revenue and provides water services to 50% of the company's total customer base.
+The company's largest water subsidiary is Aqua Pennsylvania, which has been a part of Aqua America since 1996 and accounts for slightly more than half of 2007 operating revenue and provides water services to 50% of the company's total customer base.
 Aqua Pennsylvania operates in the greater urban and suburban Philadelphia area.

-The non-utility subsidiary Aqua Resources, Inc. is not regulated.
-They provide operations and maintenance contracts, liquid waste hauling, and water and wastewater system maintenance and repair.